 Full example of .travis.yml:

-language: python python: - 2.7 - 3.3 install: - pip install -r requirements.txt - pip install coveralls script: coverage run --source=moscowdjango,meetup manage.py test after_success: coveralls
+language: python python: - 2.7 - 3.3 install: - pip install -r requirements.txt --use-mirrors - pip install coveralls --use-mirrors script: - coverage run --source=moscowdjango,meetup manage.py test after_success: - coveralls

 Usage (another CI)

-If you’re NOT using Travis, first option is to provide a repo_token option in .coveralls.yml at the root of your repo.
+If you’re NOT using Travis, you have to provide at least a repo_token option in .coveralls.yml at the root of your repo.
 This is your own secret token, which is available at the bottom of your repository’s page on Coveralls.
 Make sure it stays secret, do not put it in your public repo.